 The school explained that it has been following fund-based accounting for the major category of earmarked incomes i.e. Activity fee and Transport fee.
-But the school has not followed fund-based accounting with respect to Smart class fees, Computer fee, Science fee, Activity Fee for Orientation Programme, Activity Fee for Skill development, Miscellaneous charges which are also reflecting in the audited financial statements.
-Since, the school has not provided details of expenditure with respect to these earmarked levies, the surplus/deficit from the said earmarked levies cannot be computed.
+Based on the audited financial statements of the school, it was noted that the school charges earmarked levies in the form of Smart class fees, Computer fee, Science fee, Activity fee for Orientation Programme, Activity Fee for Skill development, CBSE Registration Fees and Miscellaneous charges from students.
+However, the school has not maintained separate fund accounts for these earmarked levies.